Kong/docs.konghq.com/README.md

 * **Community is a priority for us**.
 Before submitting an issue or PR, please review our [Contributing Guide](https://docs.konghq.com/contributing/).

+* We are currently accepting plugin submissions, on a limited basis, from trusted technical partners to our plugin hub.
+To learn more about our partner program, see our [Kong Partners page](https://konghq.com/partners/).

 ## Run local project
 ***